Puzzle Quest: Puzzle Quest: The Legend Returns

 Puzzle Quest: The Legend Returns was developed by Infinity Plus 2 and released for Nintendo Switch on September 19, 2019.
 It is an enhanced remaster of the original Puzzle Quest, including the game's expansion pack and new, original content.

 Puzzle Quest 3

-Puzzle Quest 3 is being developed by Infinity Plus 2 and published by 505 Games for release on Microsoft Windows and iOS and Android devices in 2021; it was first released in an early access form for Android on March 26, 2021.
+Puzzle Quest 3 was developed by Infinity Plus 2 and published by 505 Games for release on Microsoft Windows and iOS and Android devices on March 1, 2022.
+An early access form for Android was first released on March 26, 2021.
 Puzzle Quest 3 is a direct follow up of Puzzle Quest: Challenge of the Warlords.
 Compared to previous games, Puzzle Quest 3 has the player make as many matches as possible on the board in a two-second window, accumulating damage and mana for spells, followed by the enemy making an off-board attack on the player's character, which may impact the state of the board.

+Puzzle Quest: Immortal Edition

+Puzzle Quest: Immortal Edition was developed by Infinity Plus 2 and was released on September 18, 2025 for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. It is a remastered version of the original Puzzle Quest and includes both the Revenge of the Plague Lord and Attack of the Golem Lord expansions from the previous releases as well as additional content new to the game.